aboldguess/mingle/README.md

 ### Troubleshooting
 If you see a blue screen with three loading dots, the webcam stream has not started.
-Confirm that the browser has permission to use the camera and check the terminal or browser console for debug logs.
+Confirm that the browser has permission to use the camera.
+Launching the server with the `--debug` flag provides console output that can help diagnose the problem.

 ## Development Notes
 - Set `PROD=true` when starting the server to log production mode.